 A dominant orthodoxy

-The Orthodox are in the overwhelming majority: they represent 86.45% of the population, according to the latest 2011 census.
+The Orthodox are in the majority, accounting for 86.45% of the population according to the latest census in 2011.
 The Romanian Orthodox Church is the second largest in the Orthodox world, after the Russian Church.
-Recognised as autocephalous (independent) since 1885, it was raised to the rank of patriarchate in 1925.
-The Romanians are the only Latin people of Orthodox confession and, according to legend, one of the oldest Christian peoples, evangelized from the 1st century onwards by the Apostle Andrew.
+Recognized as autocephalous (independent) since 1885, it was elevated to the rank of patriarchate in 1925.
+Romanians are the only Latin people of Orthodox faith and, according to legend, one of the oldest Christian peoples, evangelized in the 1st century by the apostle Andrew.
 The 1991 Constitution guarantees religious freedom and does not proclaim any state religion.
-In practice, however, the Orthodox Church and the State are intimately linked: for example, politicians are happy to appear at religious ceremonies and the Patriarch blesses the President at his inauguration.
-Many classrooms display a crucifix or an icon, although since 2015, enrolment in religion classes, very often akin to Orthodox catechism, is no longer automatic.
-The Orthodox Church enjoys an important prestige in society: according to polls, it is the institution in which Romanians have the most confidence, after the army.
-It is willing to make its voice heard in social debates, as in the referendum on same-sex marriage (which, however, failed, with only 20% of voters turning out at the polls).
-Another sign of his ambition: at the end of 2018, the gigantic Salvation Cathedral of the Romanian nation, the largest in the Orthodox world, was inaugurated behind the Parliament building.
-The project, which is largely financed by public funds, is still a huge and still unfinished project, but one that is still causing many people to grit their teeth.
+In practice, however, the Orthodox Church and the State are intimately linked: for example, politicians often take part in religious ceremonies, and the Patriarch blesses the President at his inauguration.
+Many classrooms display a crucifix or an icon, although since 2015, enrolment in religion classes, often akin to Orthodox catechism, is no longer automatic.
+The Orthodox Church enjoys considerable prestige in society: according to opinion polls, it is the institution in which Romanians have the most confidence, after the army.
+It is also keen to make its voice heard in social debates, as it did on the occasion of the referendum on same-sex marriage (which ended in failure, with only 20% of voters turning out at the polls).
+Another sign of his ambition: at the end of 2018, the gigantic Cathedral of the Salvation of the People, the largest in the Orthodox world, was inaugurated (although still under construction) behind the Palace of Parliament.
+Financed largely by the public purse, this staggering, as-yet unfinished project is causing many to cringe.

 A mosaic of faiths

-Reflecting its ethnic diversity, Romania has a wide variety of religions: eighteen faiths are recognised and financially supported by the state.
-According to the 2011 census, Catholics (Romanian or Hungarian) represent 4.6% of the population.
-The majority are in Transylvania, as well as in Moldova.
-Protestants, on the other hand, make up a total of almost 7% of the population.
-They are mainly from the Hungarian minority, divided between Calvinists and Unitarians, and from the small Saxon minority (Lutherans, 0.1%).
-However, neo-Protestant, Evangelical, Pentecostal, Baptist and other Seventh-day Adventist cults have developed quite markedly since 1989.
-Pentecostals, who account for nearly 2 per cent of the population, are even the fourth largest religious community in the country.
-There are also Greek Catholics (0.8 per cent), Muslims (0.3 per cent) and Jews (0.1 per cent).
+Reflecting its ethnic diversity, Romania is home to a wide variety of religions: eighteen denominations are recognized and financially supported by the state.
+According to the 2011 census, Catholics (Romanian or Hungarian) account for 4.6% of the population.
+The majority are found in Transylvania and Moldavia.
+Protestants make up almost 7% of the total population.
+They mainly come from the Hungarian minority, divided between Calvinists and Unitarians, and the small Saxon minority (Lutherans, 0.1%).
+However, neo-Protestant, evangelical, Pentecostal, Baptist and other Seventh-Day Adventist cults have grown significantly since 1989.
+Representing almost 2% of the population, Pentecostals are the country's fourth-largest religious community.
+There are also Greek Catholics (0.8%), Muslims (0.3%) and Jews (0.1%).
 Greek Catholics are numerous in the north and west.
-This Church, born after the integration of Transylvania into the (Catholic) monarchy of the Habsburgs at the end of the 17th century, is united with Rome, but continues to follow the Eastern rite.
-Also known as the United Church, it was the second largest denomination in the country, but was declared illegal in 1948 and was fiercely repressed.
-Even today, it is still struggling to recover the property confiscated from it under communism.
+This Church, born after the integration of Transylvania into the (Catholic) Habsburg monarchy at the end of the 17th century, is united with Rome, but continues to follow the Eastern rite.
+Also known as the Uniate Church, it was the country's second-largest denomination, but was declared illegal in 1948 and subjected to fierce repression.
+Even today, it is struggling to recover the property confiscated from it under Communism.
 Muslims, mostly from the Turkish and Tatar minorities, are concentrated in Dobrogea and Bucharest.
 They practice Sunni Islam.
-The Jewish population, which stood at 750,000 in 1930, had shrunk to around 3,000 in 2011, mainly in Bucharest.
+The Jewish population, which numbered 750,000 in 1930, is expected to fall to around 4,000 by 2023, mainly in Bucharest.

-Under the communist regime, all religion was theoretically forbidden.
-In practice, even apparatchiks went to church for baptisms, weddings and funerals.
+Under the Communist regime, all religion was theoretically forbidden.
+In fact, even apparatchiks went to church for baptisms, weddings and funerals.
 The Orthodox Church itself played a troubled role, still taboo, during the dictatorship, accused of complacency or even complicity with the regime.
-This did not prevent Ceaușescu from razing some 20 churches in Bucharest in the 1980s.
-Several others were even moved, camouflaged in dead ends or smothered between two buildings.
-After the Revolution, there was a revival of religious fervour.
-Many buildings were renovated and new constructions flourished: of the country's 27,000 or so places of worship, a third date from after 1989.
+This did not prevent Ceaușescu from razing some twenty churches in Bucharest in the 1980s.
+Several other places of worship were relocated, camouflaged in cul-de-sacs or smothered between two buildings.
+After the Revolution, religious fervor revived.
+Many buildings were renovated, and new constructions flourished: of the country's 27,000 or so places of worship, a third date from after 1989.

 Religion in everyday life